elliotpark410/Crunch-Code/README.md

 ## Submission Requirements
-1. Create a GitHub repository with:
+1. Create a GitHub repository with a README
-   * README with screenshots showing SQL commands and outputs for:
+   * Include screenshots showing SQL commands and outputs for:
      * Regional by row tables
      * Regional tables
      * Global tables